Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 A Zoho CRM account with API access (or another CRM if you adapt the Worker)

-A Cloudflare account (free is fine) to run the Worker
+A Cloudflare account (free is fine) to run the Worker and create Secrets.

 ## 🛠 Setup overview
 1️⃣ 🚀 Create and secure the Cloudflare Worker